emfcamp/software_stories/volunteer_system_user_stories.md

         - Must be over 18
         - Requires training
     - If they'll be "unsupervised" during shift or not
+      * Unsupervised - Volunteer team are looking after this role rather than another team

 * Create venues with
     - A name